Gauge fixing: R_{ξ} gauges

 The choice of the parameter ξ determines the choice of gauge.
 The R_{ξ} Landau gauge is classically equivalent to Lorenz gauge: it is obtained in the limit ξ → 0 but postpones taking that limit until after the theory has been quantized.
 It improves the rigor of certain existence and equivalence proofs.
-Most quantum field theory computations are simplest in the Feynman–'t Hooft gauge, in which ξ = 1; a few are more tractable in other R_{ξ} gauges, such as the Yennie gauge ξ = 3 (named afer Donald R. Yennie).
+Most quantum field theory computations are simplest in the Feynman–'t Hooft gauge, in which ξ = 1; a few are more tractable in other R_{ξ} gauges, such as the Yennie gauge ξ = 3 (named after Donald R. Yennie).

 An equivalent formulation of R_{ξ} gauge uses an auxiliary field, a scalar field B with no independent dynamics: